8 Best Feedly Alternatives in 2026: Free & Paid Options Compared

 1. Inoreader — Best Overall Feedly Alternative

-Inoreader is the most feature-complete Feedly replacement available.
-Launched in 2013 (the same year Google Reader closed), it was built specifically for power readers who wanted more than Feedly's simplified interface.
+Launched in 2013 (the same year Google Reader closed), Inoreader was built specifically for power readers who wanted more than Feedly's simplified interface.
 The free plan offers 150 RSS feeds and 20 newsletter feeds — 50 more RSS slots than Feedly, plus newsletter ingest built in.

 Where Inoreader genuinely pulls ahead is its rule engine.
 You can create automated filters that tag, prioritize, or hide stories based on keywords, authors, or domains — all on the free tier.
 Feedly requires Pro+ for similar automation.
 Inoreader Pro also adds full-text search, offline reading, IFTTT and Zapier integration, and unlimited feed subscriptions.